 Whether you tuned into the Super Bowl for the sports, the half-time show, the commercials, or all three, there were some clear winners this year.
-The Kansas City Chiefs won the Super Bowl for the first time in almost 50 years, and J-Lo’s daughter stole the half-time show, but we were most excited to see which advertisers won on Amazon following their multi-million dollar commercials.
+The Kansas City Chiefs won the Super Bowl for the first time in almost 50 years, and J-Lo’s daughter stole the half-time show, but we were most excited to see which advertisers won online following their multi-million dollar commercials.
 Advertisers this year ranged from tech companies such as Amazon and Microsoft, to presidential campaigns, plus the usual soda, beer and snack variety.
 We evaluated which advertisers saw the biggest traffic boost on Amazon following their Super Bowl commercial and narrowed down the top five brands below.

 Reese’s.
 Reese’s first ever Super Bowl commercial was all about their Take 5 candy bar.
 The humorous commercial of a woman in her cubicle resulted in total traffic for Reese’s Take 5 products to surge 785% on Amazon last week vs. the prior week.
 Retail sales also increased 441% during this period, with the Pack of 18 Take 5 bars winning the top retail sales spot.